Probing long-lived axions at the KOTO experiment: KOTO setup and data-taking

 \subsubsection{Beam-dump mode}

-In the beam-dump mode, so far KOTO collected data corresponding to $N_{\text{PoT}} = 2.2 \times 10^{17}$~\cite{KOTO:beamdump}, which is about two orders of magnitude less than in the Kaon mode.
-For our projection of the beam-dump mode, we assume that ten times more data will be collected in this mode, i.e. $N_{\text{PoT}} = 2.2 \times 10^{18}$, while keeping the background under control, i.e. we consider a background-free search.
-We explore this case for both KOTO Step-1 and KOTO Step-2 layouts assuming $\mathcal{A}_\text{add} = 1$.
+In the beam dump mode, so far KOTO has collected data corresponding to $N_{\text{PoT}} = 2.2 \times 10^{17}$~\cite{KOTO:beamdump}, which is about 2 orders of magnitude less than in the kaon mode.
+For our projection of the beam dump mode, we assume that 10 times more data will be collected in this mode (i.e. $N_{\text{PoT}} = 2.2 \times 10^{18}$), while keeping the background under control, i.e. we consider a background-free search.
+We explore this case for both KOTO Step 1 and KOTO Step 2 layouts,\footnote{The choice of $\mathcal{A}_\text{add}$ is because we do not find enough information in Ref. \cite{KOTO:beamdump} to derive it.
+Also, we later show that even with this optimistic choice of $\mathcal{A}_\text{add}$, the sensitivity at the dump mode is not competitive with that of the kaon mode. } assuming $\mathcal{A}_\text{add} = 1$.
 The selection conditions are simply both photons being in the calorimeter acceptance with cluster distance $> 0.3\,\m$ (as used in the $\pi^0 \nu \bar{\nu}$ analysis).
-For KOTO Step-1 dump-mode we require at least $50\,\MeV$ deposited on the calorimeter per photon and for KOTO Step-2 at least $100\,\MeV$ per photon and at least $500\,\MeV$ in total deposited on the calorimeter.
+For KOTO Step 1 dump-mode we require at least $50\,\MeV$ deposited on the calorimeter per photon; and for KOTO Step 2, we require at least $100\,\MeV$ per photon and at least $500\,\MeV$ in total deposited on the calorimeter.